-1.4 Agile Programming Project
+1.3 Agile Programming Project

 - This is primarily a project-based course.
-Your team will be working on a term-long Agile Scrum programming project. - The project will include 1 setup Sprint and 3 development Sprints (4 Sprints total).
-Sprints will be 2 weeks long. - Your team will be asked to select the project from a pre-defined list of ideas.
-The list will be provided through Canvas. - You will get to choose your own technology stack with your team, and your own development tools (e.g., IDEs). - A teaching assistant will act as both your "customer" and your grader. - Your team will be expected to produce a working piece of software, but it does NOT have to be production-ready, pretty, or jaw-droppingly amazing and innovative.
+Your team will be working on a term-long Agile Scrum project.
+There will be coding, but this course is more about processes. - Your team will be asked to select preferred projects from a pre-defined list of ideas.
+The list will be on Canvas. - You will get to choose your own technology stack with your team, and your own development tools (e.g., IDEs). - One of the TA's will act as both your client (the person telling your team what they want implemented) and your grader. - Your team will be expected to produce a working piece of software, but it does NOT have to be production-ready, pretty, or jaw-droppingly amazing and innovative.
 Aim to create a semi-polished portfolio piece that all your team members will feel comfortable sharing in a professional portfolio. - Your team will use the Asana work management platform to keep track of the project.

-1.5 Teamwork
+1.4 Teamwork

-- You will be working in a team of 5 students (including yourself). - You will get to choose your own teams. - Each Sprint, someone on your team will be Product Owner, and another person will be Scrum Master.
-These roles can change each Sprint.
+- You will be working in a team of 5 students (including yourself). - You will get to choose your own team.